centreon/centreon-documentation/versioned_docs/version-24.10/integrations/data-analytics/sc-datadog-events.md

 - By default, the Datadog Events stream connector sends data from [**host_status**](../../developer/developer-broker-mapping.md#host-status) and [**service_status**](../../developer/developer-broker-mapping.md#service-status) Broker events.
 The event format is shown **[here](#event-format)**.
 - These events are sent each time a host or a service is checked.
 Various parameters let you [filter out events](#filtering-or-adapting-the-data-you-want-to-send-to-datadog).
-- Aformentioned events are fired each time a host or a service is checked.
-Various parameters let you filter out events.

 ## Installation